adding-a-functional-endpoint by microbus-io

 #### Step 4: Determine the Method and Route

 The method of the endpoint determines the HTTP method with which it will be addressable.
-Use `ANY` to accept requests with any method.
-The most common approach is to use `POST`.
+Unless there's a reason to use a specific method, like for a REST API, use `ANY` to accept requests with any method.

 The route of the endpoint is resolved relative to the hostname of the microservice to determine how it is addressed.
 The common approach is to use the name of the endpoint in kebab-case as its route, e.g. `/my-function`.